 The Variheat is a fully packaged system, supplied as a single piece, ready for positioning and connection to services.
 The Variheat is designed to be installed in an internal plant room.
-The Variheat is suitable for operating in plantroom temperatures from 0°C to +40°C.

 Unloading and unpacking

 On arrival, check the condition of the Variheat and that the controls, duct connections and pipe connections are in the positions ordered.
 Report any concerns to your supplier prior to installation.